-The deep JWST imaging and SL mass model presented here for the first time fully reveal the SL power of the massive northern clumps ($\sim3\arcmin$ north and north-west of the main cluster core; cf. Fig.~\ref{fig:crit_curves}) in A2744.
+The deep JWST imaging and SL mass model presented here for the first time fully reveal the SL power of the massive northern clumps ($\sim3\arcmin$ north and north-west of the main cluster core; see Fig.~\ref{fig:crit_curves}) in A2744.
 These were previously only constrained with WL measurements \citep{merten11,medezinski16,jauzac16b} which are much less sensitive to the small-scale mass distribution than the SL regime.
-While the WL analyses did indeed predict the three distinct northern sub-halos that we also model, we are now able to pinpoint their exact positions thanks to the more sensitive SL signal (cf. Tab.~\ref{tab:DM-halo_results}) and can confirm the halo positions to coincide with the three BCG-type galaxies identified in the north of A2744 (cf. section~\ref{sec:cluster_members}).
-Note that all three WL studies predict an additional massive sub-halo in the west of the cluster core \citep{merten11,medezinski16,jauzac16b}, lies just outside of the UNCOVER field-of-view.
+While the WL analyses did indeed predict the three distinct northern sub-halos that we also model, we are now able to pinpoint their exact positions thanks to the more sensitive SL signal (see Tab.~\ref{tab:DM-halo_results}) and can confirm the halo positions to coincide with the three BCG-type galaxies identified in the north of A2744 (see section~\ref{sec:cluster_members}).
+Because of the different sensitivities of the SL and WL regimes, a direct quantitative comparison between the derived total masses is not possible.
+We nevertheless find the two northern sub-structures to be somewhat less massive than predicted by the WL, in particular by $\sim1$ order of magnitude compared to \citet{jauzac16b}.
+Note that all three WL studies predict an additional massive sub-halo west of the cluster core \citep{merten11,medezinski16,jauzac16b}, which lies just outside of the UNCOVER field-of-view.
 The extended HST data do not show a prominent cluster galaxy overdensity in that vicinity, even though there are two bright cluster galaxies at the position where \citet{merten11} predict the western sub-clump.
 We do not find any SL features in this region that could hint at an additional dense SL halo.
-That being said, the BUFFALO HST data in this region are shallower than the central HFF observations and possible faint SL features would therefore might not be detected.
-Our model does not require an external shear component though (in early tries, introducing a freely optimized external shear free did not improve the model and the best-fit external shear was very low), so if there is an additional sub-halo, it cannot be massive enough to significantly affect the SL signal of the multiple images identified in A2744 thus far.
+That being said, the BUFFALO HST data in this region are shallower than the central HFF observations and possible faint SL features might therefore not be detected.
+Our model, however, does not require an external shear component (in early tries, introducing a freely optimized external shear free did not improve the model and the resulting external shear was very low), so if there is an additional sub-halo, it cannot be massive enough to significantly affect the SL signal of the multiple images identified in A2744 thus far.